-All assignments will be due into the appropriate Schoology Assignment folder prior to the start of class each day.
-Students turning in late work will earn a 10% penalty for each day the assignment is late.
-Students will submit their work by scanning their homework pages and uploading it into the Schoology assignment window.
+All assignments will be due on Canvas prior to the start of class each day.
+Students turning in late work will earn a 5% penalty for each day the assignment is late.
+Students will submit their work by either typing the assignment on Canvas, submitting a file on Canvas, or uploading as scan or written work on Canvas.
 Photographs of completed assignments will not be accepted as they are incredibly difficult to read.